Guide: Master Reyna, tips, tricks and advices

 As aforementioned, Reyna brings no tactical advantage to her team and can't really interact with the elements around her.
 As a result, Reyna is probably the Agent who plays the same way in Attack as in Defense.

-She's not designed to wait patiently behind a crate, but to start fights.
-It's of course better not to go one versus everyone, but a good player of Reyna will know when to fight at the right time and long enough to get the first necessary kill.
-From there, you must be able to snowball by capitalising on each of the kills to take another one.
+She is not meant to wait behind a box, but to provoke a fight.
+It is of course preferable not to throw yourself against everyone.
+Nevertheless, a good Reyna player will know how to jump into the fight at the right moment and just long enough to get the first kill needed.
+From there, you have to be able to make a snowball effect by capitalising on each of the kills to take a new one.

 In Attack, she must be able to kill one or two defenders from one bomb site, then go directly to the defenders of the other site while they rotate.
 In Defense, Reyna must act as the Rotating Player, able to stop Attackers before they even arrive at a bomb site.
 In either case, she must always be on the move, ready to battle.